Product docs and API reference are now on Akamai TechDocs.

 The following components must be in place prior to installing Kubecost:

 - An active Kubernetes cluster running Kubernetes version 1.20 or higher.
-To deploy a cluster using Linode Kubernetes Engine (LKE), see Linode Kubernetes Engine - Get Started .
+To deploy a cluster using Linode Kubernetes Engine (LKE), see Linode Kubernetes Engine - Get Started.
 The example below uses a 4 GB plan for each cluster node.

 kubectl

-installed and configured to communicate with your cluster from your local system.- Your cluster’s kubeconfig file
+installed and configured to communicate with your cluster from your local system.- Your cluster’s kubeconfig file downloaded and saved to your

 $KUBECONFIG